-In the following example the
+In the following example, the

 column-count property has been applied to the

-Relationship to Fragmentation
+Relationship to fragmentation

-- Basic Concepts of Multicol
+- Basic concepts of multi-column layout

 An overview of the Multiple-column Layout specification

-- Styling Columns
+- Styling columns

 How to use column rules and manage the spacing between columns.

-- Spanning and Balancing
+- Spanning and balancing

 How to make elements span across all columns and controlling the way columns are filled.

-- Handling Overflow in Multicol
+- Handling overflow in multi-column layout